 Make your way through the five-acre family-friendly maze, then take on the scary haunted hay maze, another five-acre haunted corn maze, and the Corn Walk of Horror, which is not recommended for small children.
 The attractions are open Fridays through Sundays in October.

 11. Wilcox Farm - Boyertown

 With more than eight miles of trails, be prepared to experience one of the largest corn mazes in the area (well worth the approximately one-hour drive from Philadelphia).
 There is also a small corn maze and play area for younger children.
-The maze is open now until November 11, 2018.
+The maze from September 6 - November 10, 2019.

-The Wilcox Family Farm Corn Maze is actually made up of many small ones to give a choose-your-own-adventure feel.
+The Wilcox Family Farm Corn Maze this year is zombies!
 Photo courtesy of Wilcox Family Farm.

 Browse our Halloween Guide for even more seasonal fun ideas.

 Top photo of Hellerick's Farm courtesy of Cait Sumner for Mommy Poppins